PranavAJoshi/document-classification-test/README.md

 ### Deploy Model

-Originally I run my application on Anaconda's Jupyter notebook and the whole process went smoothly.
-When I tried to deploy via Amazon SageMaker, the memory required by the training process reached the limit of my free account.
-In order to find an alternative way, I turned to use Flask and Heroku to deploy it first.
+Originally I run my application on Anaconda's Jupyter and the whole process goes smoothly.
+When I try to deploy via Amazon SageMaker, the RAM required by the training process reaches the limit of my free account.
+In order to find an alternative way, I turn to use Flask and Heroku to deploy it.

+At first I write Flask on Jupyter and design templates HTML for basic input UI as required.
+There's a text input and a submit button for the form.
+The result is acquired successfully.
+The next step should be to refine UI and delve into webservice details.